 - Trading A/c – This account is opened when the business starts.
 Mainly it is used when we receive cash or purchase goods/services in cash.

 - Profit & Loss A/c – A profit and loss account lists income and expenses in a certain period, usually in a month.
-It shows either how profitable you are or unprofitable.
+It shows either how profitable you are or unprofitable you are.

 - Balance Sheet – A balance sheet lists the assets, liabilities, and what is leftover in a certain period.
 It shows your net worth at that time.